tetchel/shexter/readme.md

 You must [enable installation from unknown sources](http://www.androidcentral.com/allow-app-installs-unknown-sources) in order to be able to install the apk.

-Requires Contacts and SMS permissions.
-The app does not yet request permissions, so you must enable them yourself in Settings > Apps > Shexter > Permissions
+Requires Internet, Contacts and SMS permissions.
+The app requests permissions, but this functionality has not been tested extensively so you may need to enable them yourself in Settings > Apps > Shexter > Permissions

 You may want to check your Security settings for your SMS message limit setting, which can prevent Shexter from sending frequent messages.